saintsheke/Sample-Bash-Scripts/README.md

-Sample-Bash-Scripts
+Bash Starter notes
 ===================

-Sample Bash scripts for beginners :)
+Sample Notes and Bash scripts for beginners :)

-You can feel free adding new simple scripts in the repo!